mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 # Client Discovery Flow

 The client discovery is performed by an authorization server once the authorisation server has the knowledge of client's metadata url.
+One such way in which this url is obtained by the authorization server is via a authorization request as outlined in [Authorization request using Client Discovery](#authorization-request-using-client-discovery), where the client's metadata url is derived from the client_id.

-Authorization server makes a GET request to retrieve the metadata of a client from a .well-known location as a JSON document.
+The flow begins by the authorization server making an HTTP GET request to retrieve the metadata of the client from their .well-known client metadata endpoint.
-The client declares its endpoint locations and client capabilities in the client metadata document.

 ## Client Discovery Request